hbmep/matlab-hbmep-pipeline/README.md

 analyse_ramp('loader_bronxva', 'example-data', ["RECR", "RFCR", "RAPB", "RADM", "RFDI"], cfg_proc);
 ```

+## Testing
+To make testing more efficient, the python functions can be called directly from within without system calls. hbmep_caller.py is still used, but it will instead load arguments from custom_args.py.
+This will in turn load arguments from dnc_custom_args.py if it exists (which is a user created function).

 ## License

 Released under the MIT License.
 See [LICENSE](LICENSE) for full text.